Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 _In the above example, no discount is offered and the customer pays the actual price of the selected product_

-### Shopify line item script changes
+### Shopify Line Item script
 Shopify offers line item script for handling bundle discounts out of the box.
-Now, please follow the steps below for adding the line item script to the shopify store.
-This has to be done manually for now (until next Nosto release)
+Now, please follow the steps below for setting up the line item script for handling the bundle discount request. (_This has to be done manually for now, until next Nosto release_)
 1. Install and configure Shopify Script Editor based on steps listed [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/create) (make sure to select blank template and clear any existing code in the template)
-2. Copy the authentication code from [here](https://github.com/ripenecommerce/shopify-ruby-sha256/blob/main/sha265.rb) and add it to the blank line item script that we created in step (2).
+2. Copy the authentication logic (entire code) from [here](https://github.com/ripenecommerce/shopify-ruby-sha256/blob/main/sha265.rb) and add it to the line item script that we created in step (1).
 This code authenticates bundle discount requests and applies the discount only for genuine requests.
-3. Copy the shopify bundle discount line item script from [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/examples/line-item-scripts#bundle-discount) and add it below the authentication code.
+3. Copy the shopify bundle discount line item script from [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/examples/line-item-scripts#bundle-discount) and add it below the authentication logic.
-4. The authentication code has a `SECRET_KEY` variable towards the end, which needs to be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**
+4. The authentication logic has a `SECRET_KEY` variable towards the end, which needs to be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**
 5. Finally copy the code below to the line item script in order to complete the setup.
 > Note: The code presents a testing block.
 This can been uncommented for testing the script in script editor